HenriqueLDSa/Data-Structures-and-Algorithms/README.md

 - **Sorting-Algorithms:** Various sorting algorithms (e.g., Quick Sort, Merge Sort) implemented in C.
 - **Tries-Num-of-Occurances:** Implementation of tries to count the number of occurrences of words in C.

-Each directory contains a `README.md` file with specific instructions and explanations related to the concepts and code.

 ## Getting Started

 To explore and run the programs: